 After adding attributes, you can also set up variations.
 These are useful when a single product is offered in multiple types – such as various colors or sizes.
 They’ll also be shown on the product page, and the customer can select the options they want from one or more handy drop-down menus:

-You can even include different pricing information and other details for each product variation.
+You can even include different pricing information and other details for each product variation using a plugin like WooCommerce Variation Prices.
 That makes this feature a must for stores offering customizable items – benefiting both you and your customers.

 2. Add an Image Gallery to Each Product